April 28, 2022

 Make the most out of 350+ integrations available to collect the data from suppliers and track the progress on the Net0 platform’s dashboard.
 Collect data through API, machine-learning powered OCR, invoices, and more sources.

-Step 4: Collaborate
+Step 4: Collaborate with suppliers

 Consistently collaborating with suppliers is important for achieving long-term goals.
 This determines the methods with which the suppliers will engage.
 These methods can fall under the following categories: